git4humans/git4humans/README.md

 ```shell
 PATH=/path/to/your/git4humans:$PATH
 ```
-You can verify by typing the following shell command:
+You may verify by typing the following shell command:

 ```shell
 gt